 You will set the valuation of your company as the entrepreneur of the campaign.
 We offer due diligence if needed to determine your company's valuation for an extra cost.

 The portal is designed to help entrepreneurs raise funds for their startups.
-If you reach your target goal, you pay a 6-8% sliding fee based on the total amount (the greater the raise, the lesser the fee).
+If you reach your target goal, you pay a 7-9% sliding fee based on the total amount (the greater the raise, the lesser the fee).
 This covers the cost of structuring a proper offering for investors, providing legal templates, managing e-signatures, and overseeing escrow services.
-To launch the campaign, we charge a $500 non-refundable fee, which is credited back if you reach your funding goal.
+To launch the campaign, we charge a $500 non-refundable escrow fee to get your escrow started with our partner.
+Separately, every investor is charged a one-time fee of 2% ($7-$75), in order to access and process their investment.

 You can begin promoting your campaign only after it is enabled on Wunderfund.co.
 However, you cannot legally say that you are in fundraising mode or share any details about your planned offering until it has officially launched.